Media, Management and the Creative Industries (MSc)

 - Reflective of current trends: There is a distinctive emphasis on new media technologies and emerging media platforms and how these have disrupted and changed the media and creative industries.

-More about MSc Media, Management and the Creative Industries and what you will achieve
+Media, Management and the Creative Industries (MSc): More information and what you will achieve

 This course was designed to address the needs of media and creative industries for people with a broad knowledge of the economic, cultural significance of those industries - not tied to one specific sector but with an overview of media and creative worlds as both converging and overlapping.
 Whilst some fields tend to be nationally focused (journalism, for example), some are global (popular music industries, for example).
 Other areas are facing the challenges of transitional from a national environment to the transnational (digital media regulation).